 Bike Tours as part of an active Lifestyle.
-Something quite new to me, but I’m so looking forward to be a little more sporty and this is the first Article of a “Bike Tours”-Series.
-Whenever I have a Bike, some time and energy and after I’ve done a nice Tour you’ll find Articles about it on an irregular basis here on JoyDellaVita (as well as german ones on Hyyperlic.com).
-As a first edition I’m taking you on a 17 km long – short – Lake Constance Bike Tour starting in Friedrichshafen, almost going up to Tettnang and then driving lake-bound via Mariabrunn through Eriskirch and back to Friedrichshafen.
+Something quite new to me, but I’m so looking forward to being a little more sporty and this is the first Article of a “Bike Tours”-Series.
+Whenever I have a Bike, some time and energy and after I’ve done a nice Tour you’ll find Articles about it on an irregular basis here on JoyDellaVita (as well as German ones on Hyyperlic.com).
+As a first edition, I’m taking you on a 17 km long – short – Lake Constance Bike Tour starting in Friedrichshafen, almost going up to Tettnang and then driving lake-bound via Mariabrunn through Eriskirch and back to Friedrichshafen.

 Lake Constance Bike Tour #1 Friedrichshafen – Tettnang – Eriskirch – Friedrichshafen

 Starting the Lake Constance Bike Tour from the Harbour in Friedrichshafen, where many bikers land after taking a ship or arriving at the homonymous train station, most parts of this Tour are on specific bike lanes or bicycle path.
 I’ve done this Tour on a Sunday afternoon and the ways were even more crowded than I expected, but like one biker every 500m so it was still enjoyable.
-Once you’ve reached Paulinenstraße which is still in the city center you drive until you reach the so-called “Seewald” forrest.
-If you want you could do a first break from this Lake Constance Bike Tour here and enjoy the silence in between, or keep on pedaling.
+Once you’ve reached Paulinenstraße which is still in the city centre you drive until you reach the so-called “Seewald” forest.
+If you want you could do the first break from this Lake Constance Bike Tour here and enjoy the silence in between, or keep on pedalling.
 Drive now right side the B30 road, passing some houses and even the river Schussen that you will meet later in Eriskirch again.
 Follow the road to the right and after a few hundred meters you turn right, again, to a lake-side direction.
-On this longer route there is only one bike path, on the left side next to the road for cars.
+On this longer route, there is only one bike path, on the left side next to the road for cars.

-Opposite the first hopyard, that are very famous for Tettnang, I’ve done a first break from my Lake Constance Bike Tour.
+Opposite the first hopyard, that is very famous for Tettnang, I’ve done the first break from my Lake Constance Bike Tour.
 Drinking water, spitting out the chewing gum, eating a banana and sharing pictures on Instagram.
-Unfortunately there weren’t any benches so I sat on the asphalt.
+Unfortunately, there weren’t any benches so I sat on the asphalt.
 Continuing the Lake Constance Bike Tour on the Mariabrunner Straße, which leads to the small town called Mariabrunn which is a part of Eriskirch, a town with a little more than 4000 inhabitants.
 Alongside you’ll soon pass more hopyards, smaller apple orchards and cornfields.
 The backcountry of Lake Constance offers a wide variety of fruits, vegetables, wine, hops and simply lots of nature.

 Lake Constance Bike Tour #1 – 17 km Friedrichshafen-Tettnang-Eriskirch